gabrielvpina/viralquest/README.md

 ### Install via PyPI (Recommended)

-Use pip to install the latest stable version of ViralQuest
+Use pip to install the latest stable version of ViralQuest for linux64 machines.
 ```
 pip install viralquest
 ```